 - 23. The effectiveness evaluation will be carried out through a series of sequential steps of data identification and collection, compilation of information, assessment, analysis and synthesis.
 The framework presents the flow of information, beginning with identifying and collecting information, to compiling information, to synthesises information (levels 1 to 3).
-The framework then foresees an integration function (level 4), before reaching the Effectiveness Evaluation Committee (level 5) and the Conference of the Parties (level 6). - 24.
+The framework then foresees an integration function (level 4) pending availability of robust and reliable tools and models, before reaching the Effectiveness Evaluation Committee (level 5) and the Conference of the Parties (level 6). - 24.
 The flow of information and analysis is represented in Diagram 1 below, and explained in more detail thereafter:

-- 25. Level 1 Information: As a first step, information resources available to support the effectiveness evaluation will be identified and amassed.
-This will include information from reports mandated by the Convention (e.g., implementation reports per Article 21; compliance information and recommendations per Article 15; reports on effectiveness of - Article 7), as well as the Secretariat's Capacity Building and Technical Assistance report.
+25. Level 1 - Information: As a first step, information resources available to support the effectiveness evaluation will be identified and amassed.
+This will include information from reports mandated by the Convention (e.g., implementation reports per Article 21; compliance information and recommendations per Article 15; reports on effectiveness of financial mechanisms per Article 13; emission inventories under Article 8 and release inventories under Article 9; ASGM National Action Plans (NAP) progress reports under Article 7), as well as the Secretariat's Capacity Building and Technical Assistance report.